rchalumeau/playingwithterraform/README.md

 - Request need to pass a parameter q, value seems not to be important.
 If not, response 400.
 - Once done, request http://:80?q=1 answers 200 and some random 8-ball messages

+Dockerfile fixed in (dcker/Dockerfile)

-## Design notes
+# Design notes

 - Container running in ECS (Fargate) using Redis from elasticache
 - For confidentiality purpose, two subnet levels : one public (hosting ECS), one private (hosting Redis)
 - For availability, clustering ECS and Redis on two AZ
 - Docker : need a way to restart the task on ECS with liveness probe as http://:80?q=whatever
-- Task listen on port 80 : should implement an ALB, with SSL termination to improve security
+- ALB with SSL termination to improve frontend security

 ![design schema](img/sr.png)

-### On Redis
+## On Redis

 - Activate automated failover for HA
 - Add replica in cluster to ensure integrity of redis